Engagement Letter – Uses, Contents, Format, Free Templates

 Professional standards

-The engagement letter should contain a statement assuring the client that professional standards will govern the engagement.
+The letter should contain a statement assuring the client that professional standards will govern the engagement.
 The standard will depend on the location of the parties involved.

 The engagement will be governed by the standards and requirements of The State Bar of Georgia.
 This, therefore, means that we are bound by state law to ensure the confidentiality of our client’s information and the provision of reliable information.